 - Retail License: A Windows license purchased in a retail environment, can be used to activate Windows multiple times on different systems (provided it is removed from the old system before installing on a new system).

 - OEM License: Original Equipment Manufacturer License.
 These licenses are provided to equipment manufacturers to include with their hardware sales.
 If you’ve purchased a new computer or laptop that came with a pre-installed version of Windows, it is highly likely to have been an OEM version.
-These licenses are not transferable between different machines, and are directly linked to the hardware where first activated, and are often much cheaper than retail copies.
+These licenses are not transferable between different machines, are directly linked to the hardware where first activated, and are often much cheaper than retail copies.

 - Volume License: Refers to licenses granted in bulk to a specific organization.
 They allow a single key to be used for multiple installations.